Caterpillar: OK, What Now?

 So what do you think about this?

-source: CAT Q2 earnings presentation
+Source: CAT Q2 earnings presentation

 Does this chart summarize the massive opportunity in China for Caterpillar?
 IR Director Amy Campbell said on the Q2 call that replacement demand in the market was 45-50,000 excavators a year - and the company projected 55K shipments this year.
 In a market that size, there's clear room for a rebound to continue.
 Perhaps the 100K+ seen in the 2010-2011 period is asking too much, but if Caterpillar can gain greater share as the market grows to, say, 80-90K, it's a huge opportunity - and a key source of further EPS growth.

 Of course, if the chart just shows that China once again is outspending, this time in an election year, then the chart simply shows the building of inventory that will depress demand once the bubble finally bursts.
 China bears have been waiting for a decade or more in some cases for that end, of course.
 But it does seem like Chinese demand has to be a real driver of the bull case here.
-And Caterpillar itself wrote that the Q2 strength was driven by "increased government support for infrastructure".
+And Caterpillar itself wrote that the Q2 strength was driven by "increased government support for infrastructure."

 That support has come and gone in the past, and hit industries well beyond construction (semiconductor equipment for instance, particularly in the LED space).
 As such, investors concerned that China's growth is largely artificial and/or propped up by the central government likely would see this chart as a risk to CAT stock - not a pillar of the bull case.